sio-iago/essential-plaform-back/README.md

 # TODO

 + Add more DEG files and let the user pick one.
-+ Print user friendly output.
-+ Integration with bionode for ncbi urls.

 + Evaluation by trying to configure OrthoMCL manually versus using the platform